After a deservingly hyped Civil War, let’s answer the real question: Who has the better solo franchise – Iron Man or Captain America?

 - Box Office Earnings: Iron Man $318.4 M First Avenger $370.6M

 Iron Man 2 is the weakest link in The Avengers line-up.
-The sequel had the right idea – tackle the trials and tribulations of a publicly outed superhero who has to juggle worldwide fame and heavy responsibilities.
-As par for the course, these are given by a power that is also his curse.
+The sequel had the right idea – tackle the trials and tribulations of a publicly outed superhero who has to juggle worldwide fame and responsibilities.
+As the hero’s journey often go, the source of his power is also his curse.
 Unfortunately, this was poorly written by Justin Theroux.
-Instead of expounding on this premise, we get A Day in the Life of Tony Stark: The Series, in which we find out what he does for fun.
+Instead of expounding on this premise, we get A Day in the Life of Tony Stark: The Series, in which we find out what he does for fun and how he pees in the suit.
 Eventually he figures it out and defeat one-dimensional villains.

 On the other side, Captain America: Winter Soldier shifts gears for a much more timely narrative that reflected today’s paranoid world.
 The Russo Brothers took over the director’s chair and the results were a big improvement.
 Cap finally gets a worthy adversary, which provided hard hitting showdowns that was missing in the first movie.
 It’s the classic bestie turned enemy trope, but Sebastian Stan has good chemistry with Chris Evans that you end up rooting for the Stucky bromance.
 We’re also introduced to his foil – The Falcon.